osukelly691/test/h.-MVC.md

 To enable MVC integration, you'll need to add a reference to the `FluentValidation.Mvc5` assembly (available through the FluentValidation.Mvc5 NuGet packages).

-Once installed, you'll need to configure the *FluentValidationModelValidatorProvider* (which lives in the FluentValidation.Mvc namespace) during the Application_Start event of your MVC application.
+Once installed, you'll need to configure the *FluentValidationModelValidatorProvider* (which lives in the FluentValidation.Mvc namespace) during the Application_Start event of your MVC application [located in Global.asax].

 ```csharp
 protected void Application_Start() {